rinde/RinSim/README.md

 git pull origin v2
 ````

-Note that git might require you to first commit your own changes.

 ### Importing the Maven projects in eclipse

 RinSim relies on Maven to load all required dependencies.